Governance & Compliance for End User Computing (EUC)Print Version

 Unlike central applications, EUCs have rarely been thoroughly tested.
 They are also liable to error-prone manual changes.
 In the past, business has usually had enough time and staff to catch these mistakes before they caused financial and reputational losses.
 This is no longer true.
 Reporting timescales are shorter and more frequent, putting manual processes under more pressure.
 At the same time the need to cut costs has reduced staff numbers.
 Errors are now more likely to happen and less likely to be noticed until it is too late.
 Indeed, known errors in the market place dut to lack of control of spreadsheets have already reached $billions.

-EUC and spreadsheet risk is an implicit, and increasingly explicit, part of most information regulations leading to increasing demands for spreadsheet control and spreadsheet compliance, such as:
+EUC and spreadsheet risk is an implicit, and increasingly explicit, part of most information regulations leading to increasing demands for electronic evidence of spreadsheet control and spreadsheet compliance, such as:

 - Fed / OCC Model Risk Management Supervisory Guidance